jaytimm/google-ngrams-and-r/README.md

 -   Convert our frequency-based co-occurrence matrices to *positive pointwise mutual information* (PPMI) matrices.

--   Reduce/compress features to latent dimensions via *singular value decomposition* (SVD).
+-   Compress features to latent dimensions via *singular value decomposition* (SVD).

 The function below **calculates PPMI values** for sparse matrices, which has been slightly modified from an SO post available [here](https://stackoverflow.com/questions/43354479/how-to-efficiently-calculate-ppmi-on-a-sparse-matrix-in-r), and cached in my package `lexvarsdatr`.